 - Pupil Voice is really important to us.
-We have regular learning conversations with pupils - PASS -Pupils Attitude to School and Self also helps us to identify children who may need help - Talk to staff in school.
-Think about who you would feel comfortable about talking to this might include: Form Tutor, a subject teacher, Pastoral Support Manager (Mrs Cotter-Day/Mrs Peace, your Pupil Progress Manager, a Teaching Assistant, Mrs Dolphin / Mrs McSorley / Mrs Pilkington in the Augustine Suite, Mr Whitlow (chaplain) - Your parent(s) so they can contact school and let us know how you are feeling
+We have regular learning conversations with pupils - PASS --Pupils Attitude to School and Self also helps us to identify children who may need help - Talk to staff in school.
+Think about who you would feel comfortable about talking to this might include: Form Tutor, a subject teacher, Pastoral Support Manager your Pupil Progress Manager, a Teaching Assistant, Augustine staff or our Chaplain. - Your parent(s) so they can contact school and let us know how you are feeling